-[Note that the designation "yes" simply means that the Securities are intended upon issue to be deposited with one of the ICSDs as common safekeeper [and registered in the name of a nominee of one of the ICSDs acting as common safekeeper [include this text for Registered Global Securities]] and does not necessarily mean that the Securities will be recognised as eligible collateral for Eurosystem monetary policy and intraday credit operations by the Eurosystem either upon issue or at any or all times during their life.
-Such recognition will depend upon satisfaction of the Eurosystem's eligibility criteria][Include this text if "yes" selected in which case the Securities, if Bearer Securities in global form, must be issued in New Global Note (NGN) form and if Registered Global Securities, must be issued under the New Safekeeping Structure (NSS)].
+[Yes.
+Note that the designation "yes" simply means that the Securities are intended upon issue to be deposited with one of the ICSDs as common safekeeper [(and registered in the name of a nominee of one of the ICSDs acting as common safekeeper,] [include this text for registered securities] and does not necessarily mean that the Securities will be recognised as eligible collateral for Eurosystem monetary policy and intra day credit operations by the Eurosystem either upon issue or at any or all times during their life.
+Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.] /